 In 2013, Marie was named one of Australia’s “100 Women of Influence”.

-Marie has an MBA (Melbourne Business School); Bachelor of Arts; Harvard University John F Kennedy School of Government Senior Executive Fellows Program; and a Graduate of Australian Institute of Company Directors.
+Marie’s professional qualifications include: MBA (Melbourne Business School focusing on innovation and ecommerce); Bachelor of Arts; Harvard University Kennedy School of Government Senior Executive Fellows Program; and a Graduate of the Australian Institute of Company Directors.

 Al (Allan) Johnson